btozer/gmg/paper/paper.md

 all of these packages suffer from at least one major drawback.
 Such draw-backs
-include: (1) Being closed-source, with limited information regarding how anomalies are calculated; (2) Being difficult to obtain and install (3) lacking the ability to calculate of both gravity and magnetic anomalies simultaneously; (4) providing no means for integrating complementary data within the modelling environment (e.g., earthquake hypocenters) and (5) being programmed in such a way that the software is cumbersome for integrating within a modern research project due to, for example, being a single platform
+include: (1) Being closed-source, with limited information regarding how anomalies are calculated; (2) Being difficult to obtain and install (3) lacking the ability to calculate both gravity and magnetic anomalies simultaneously; (4) providing no means for integrating complementary data within the modelling environment (e.g., earthquake hypocenters) and (5) being programmed in such a way that the software is cumbersome for integrating within a modern research project due to, for example, being a single platform